oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

 - Route Table and Route Rules
 - DRG Route Table and DRG Route Rules

-1. Modify the excel template ([Sample Templates](/cd3_automation_toolkit/example) with the required Network details in the Tabs - RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs.
+1. Modify your excel sheet to update required data in the Tabs - RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs.

 2. Execute the _setupOCI.py_ file with _non_gf_tenancy_ parameter value to _false_: